MicrosoftDocs/CSIDev-Public/csidevdocs-public/Articles/signoff.md

 ## Register a web API and publish permissions

-Before requesting an access token, you first need to register a web API and publish permissions (scopes) that can be granted to the client application.
+Before  an access token, you first need to register a web API and publish permissions (scopes) that can be granted to the client application.

 ### Register a web API